MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 	 _Grayscale image copied from the container_

 Congratulations!
-You just created a Docker container image and ran it in a Docker container hosted by Azure.
+You just created a Docker container image and ran it in a Docker container hosted in Azure.
+You can close the SSH window now if you'd like because you are finished using the SSH connection.

 <a name="Exercise5"></a>
-## Exercise 5: Suspend the swarm's master VM
+## Exercise 5: Suspend the master VM

 When virtual machines are running, you are being charged — even if the VMs are idle.
 Therefore, it's advisable to stop virtual machines when they are not in use.
 You will still be charged for storage, but that cost is typically insignificant compared to the cost of an active VM.